haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 <br /><br />
 So, if we can control the filename written to disk (e.g., `cmd.php`) and its contents, we can write PHP code such as `system()` function to execute any command that we want.

-We need to keep this in mind as we piece together the relationships between all the other classes, much like solving a puzzle, to successfully navigate this path and create out final malicious class object 😈
+We need to keep this in mind as we piece together the relationships between all the other classes, much like solving a puzzle, to successfully navigate this path and create our final malicious class object 😈

 <br /><br />
 The final serialized payload will be as follows, in Base64 format: